Everything You Need

 When it comes to young children, we don’t diagnose online addiction because we view it as more of an impulse control issue because children lack cognitive control, seek reward over risk, and cannot easily control their online use.

-Pornography addiction is a fairly well-known concept, but lesser known is the fact that it’s a big problem for middle-school and high-school age groups.
-It’s the least talked about form of digital media addiction and digital media overuse in our practice with many parents being unaware that their children are engaging with pornography.
-This is an area in which our cofounder Dr. Brett Kennedy specializes.
+Pornography addiction is a fairly well-known concept, but lesser known is the fact that online pornography use is common among middle-school and high-school age groups.
+It's the least talked about form of digital media addiction and digital media overuse for kids with many parents being unaware that their children are engaging with pornography.
+This is an area in which our co-founder Dr. Brett Kennedy specializes.
 If you have questions about it, you can contact him here.

 One-click ordering, subscribe and save deals, “free” shipping memberships, and same-day delivery are just some of the innovations the internet has brought to the modern shopping experience.
 While these services can add tremendous value to our lives, especially during a global pandemic, they can also make compulsive spending way too easy.
 Compulsive spending online occurs on many platforms.
 It can take the form of spending too much money on Amazon or Ebay or even trading stocks.
 For middle-school and high-school age groups, where we see more problems with compulsive spending is in video games as more and more video games require in-game purchases to advance or continue in the game.
 In some of the more extreme cases, we have seen young people get a hold of their parents’ credit cards and spend thousands of dollars.
 So, one of our recommendations is: Don’t give your child your credit card if they are playing games online.